Nonequilibrium dynamical cluster theory: Interaction quench: 1D Hubbard model

-Unlike the double occupancy, $\Delta n$ in DCA [Fig.~\ref{1d hubbard}(b)] does not converge so well against $N_c$.
-This can be related to the nonlocality of the quantity.
+Unlike the double occupancy, the jump in the momentum distribution $\Delta n$ in DCA [Fig.~\ref{1d hubbard-A}(b) for cluster type A and Fig.~\ref{1d hubbard-B}(b) for type B] does not converge rapidly with $N_c$.
+This can be related to the nonlocal nature of the quantity $\Delta n$, which is derived via Fourier transformation from the real-space correlation $\langle c_{i\sigma}^\dagger c_{j\sigma} \rangle$.
 If we increase $N_c$ up to 64, we observe that DCA+IPT approaches $\Sigma^{(2)}$ for the 1D case.
 The deviation from DMRG must be attributed to quantum corrections from higher-order diagrams neglected in IPT.
-According to DMFT, $\Delta n(t)$ exhibits a prethermalization plateau \cite{EcksteinKollarWerner2009} after a rapid initial drop, which is a characteristic feature of prethermalization \cite{MoeckelKehrein2008, KollarWolfEckstein2011}.
-According to DCA and DMRG, however, a clear prethermalization plateau is not observed.
-Instead, similar to $d(t)$, we see an oscillation in $\Delta n(t)$ which does not damp fast unlike in higher-dimension cases.
-The momentum distribution relaxes much slower than $d(t)$, and is still far from the thermal distribution with $\Delta n=0$ on the computationally accessible time scale.
+According to DMFT, $\Delta n(t)$ exhibits a prethermalization plateau \cite{EcksteinKollarWerner2009} after a rapid initial drop, which is a characteristic feature of prethermalization.\cite{MoeckelKehrein2008, KollarWolfEckstein2011} According to DCA and DMRG, however, a clear prethermalization plateau is not observed.
+Instead, similar to $d(t)$, we see an oscillation in $\Delta n(t)$ which does not damp fast, unlike in the higher-dimensional cases.
+The momentum distribution relaxes much more slowly than $d(t)$, and is still far from the thermal distribution with $\Delta n=0$ on the computationally accessible time scale.

-While one might think that the 1D Hubbard model, being integrable \cite{LiebWu1968}, should have a hindered thermalization, we find that the double occupancy takes, fairly soon after the quench, a value close to the thermal value [an arrow in Fig.~\ref{1d hubbard}(a)].
-For integrable models, nonequilibrium states are often described by the generalized Gibbs ensemble \cite{Rigol2007} using a macroscopic number of integrals of motion.
-Our analysis suggests that $d(t)$ is not much sensitive to the non-trivial conserved quantities of the Hubbard model \cite{Shastry1986}, and the total energy together with the total number of particles almost fully describe the stationary value of $d(t)$.
+While one might think that the 1D Hubbard model, being integrable,\cite{LiebWu1968} should be prevented from thermalization, we find that the double occupancy takes, fairly soon after the quench, a value close to the thermal value [arrows in Figs.~\ref{1d hubbard-A}(a) and \ref{1d hubbard-B}(a)].
+For integrable models, nonequilibrium states are often described by the generalized Gibbs ensemble \cite{Rigol2007} in terms of a macroscopic number of integrals of motion.
+Our analysis suggests that $d(t)$ is not very sensitive to the nontrivial conserved quantities of the Hubbard model,\cite{Shastry1986} and that the total energy along with the total number of particles almost fully describes the stationary value of $d(t)$.